BroFox86/osmo-bootstrap-template/README.md

 ## Features

-* Based on Bootstrap 4.1
+* Based on Bootstrap 4.5
-* Responsive/Adaptive design
 * Responsive images via HTML5 attributes and CSS3 media queries
-* PostCSS plugins: Autoprefixer and UnCSS
+* Extra styles are trimmed by UnCSS
 * Play/pause videos depending on their position on the screen
 * SVG sprite injected into HTML markup
 * Gotham font was replaced by free alternative Montserrat